Hermetic Order of the Golden Dawn: Founding of the First Temple

 In October 1887, Westcott claimed to have written to a German countess and prominent Rosicrucian named Anna Sprengel, whose address was said to have been found in the decoded Cipher Manuscripts.
 According to Westcott, Sprengel claimed the ability to contact certain supernatural entities, known as the Secret Chiefs, that were considered the authorities over any magical order or esoteric organization.
 Westcott purportedly received a reply from Sprengel granting permission to establish a Golden Dawn temple and conferring honorary grades of Adeptus Exemptus on Westcott, Mathers, and Woodman.
 The temple was to consist of the five grades outlined in the manuscripts.

 In 1888, the Isis-Urania Temple was founded in London.
-In contrast to the S.R.I.A. and Masonry, women were allowed and welcome to participate in the Order in "perfect equality" with men.
+In contrast to the SRIA and Masonry, women were allowed and welcome to participate in the Order in "perfect equality" with men.
 The Order was more of a philosophical and metaphysical teaching order in its early years.
 Other than certain rituals and meditations found in the Cipher manuscripts and developed further, "magical practices" were generally not taught at the first temple.

 For the first four years, the Golden Dawn was one cohesive group later known as the "First Order" or "Outer Order".
 A "Second Order" or "Inner Order" was established and became active in 1892.
 The Second Order consisted of members known as "adepts", who had completed the entire course of study for the First Order.
 The Second Order was formally established under the name Ordo Rosae Rubeae et Aureae Crucis (the Order of the Red Rose and the Golden Cross).

 Eventually, the Osiris temple in Weston-super-Mare, the Horus temple in Bradford (both in 1888), and the Amen-Ra temple in Edinburgh (1893) were founded.
-In 1893 Mathers founded the Ahathoor temple in Paris.
+In 1893, Mathers founded the Ahathoor temple in Paris.

 The Secret Chiefs

 In 1890, Westcott's alleged correspondence with Anna Sprengel suddenly ceased.
-He claimed to have received word from Germany that she was dead and that her companions did not approve of the founding of the Order and no further contact was to be made.
+He claimed to have received word from Germany that she was dead and that her companions did not approve of the founding of the Order, and no further contact was to be made.
 If the founders were to contact the Secret Chiefs, apparently, it had to be done on their own.

 In 1892, Mathers professed that a link to the Secret Chiefs had been established.
 Subsequently, he supplied rituals for the Second Order.
 The rituals were based on the tradition of the tomb of Christian Rosenkreuz, and a Vault of Adepts became the controlling force behind the Outer Order.
 Later in 1916, Westcott claimed that Mathers also constructed these rituals from materials he received from Frater Lux ex Tenebris, a purported Continental Adept.

 Some followers of the Golden Dawn tradition believe that the Secret Chiefs were not human or supernatural beings, but rather symbolic representations of actual or legendary sources of spiritual esotericism.
 The term came to stand for a great leader or teacher of a spiritual path or practice that found its way into the teachings of the Order.